TanjinaSultana/Local-Tour-Client-side/README.md

 ## Usage
 To use this server-client-side application:
-• open the browser with this live link `https://service-client-side.web.app`
+• open the browser with this live link <a href="https://service-client-side.web.app">Live Link</a>
 • Click the select button from the done.
 • Book The Service.
 ## Contributing